kuroidoruido/virtual-rpg-character-sheet/README.md

     - checkbox/checkbox bar (for example for Call of Cthulhu v7 we can use this for life point)
     - textarea (for multiline text input)
     - computed input (for value that depends from other ones)
+- a simple dice roller
 - Save with Ctrl+Shift+s
 - free note zone (for taking notes during a session)
 - share link: will offer a way to make someone else our sheet (without server)
 - radio element (grouped) with differents visual shape (cross, circle, square)

 ## Supported games